octathorp/m17_tools/docs/device_recovery.md

     /dev/mmcblk1p8    rootfs
     /dev/mmcblk1p9    userdata

-8.- If you need to recover GPT and IDB (starting from sector 0), then you need to get first 512KB of your whole mmc backup:

-    dd if=backup.img of=idbimage.img bs=1K count=512

-  push it to device and then:

-    dd if=idbimage.img of=/dev/mmcblk1

-9.- After performing any action you needed, run "sync" command to make sure everything has been properly written.
+8.- After performing any action you needed, run "sync" command to make sure everything has been properly written.
 Turn off the device, extract SD card and then turn it on again.

+### Follow this steps for a full emmc recovery:

+If you need to recover GPT and IDB (starting from sector 0) or your partition table is broken, then follow this steps:

+1.- Connect device to PC.
+It should be detected as MaskRom (Rockchip emergency interface).
+If not, you could need to [short-circuit this test point with GND.](internal_interfaces.jpg)

+2.- Use rkdeveloptool to load bootloader on memory (rk3126_bootloader_v2.09.bin on loader folder on this repo):

+    rkdeveloptool db rk3126_bootloader_v2.09.bin

+3.- Then restore your backup:

+    rkflashtool w 0 7733248 <backup.img

+4.- It will take a while.
+Once done, then run this command:

+    rkflashtool b